Amekyras/tulip/README.md

  - AB motors mounted solidly to the frame, meaning no more shunting them back and forth with a bulky tensioning nut.
  - Tension is now applied through an M3 screw in the front idlers, and all bearing stacks run on pins rather than screws.
- - MGN7H (stock) and MGN9C X rails are supported, with no travel loss.
+ - MGN7H (stock) and MGN9C X rails are supported, WITH NO TRAVEL LOSS.
  - Pins are standard M3 off-the-shelf sizing, for those unable to cut their own
  - LazyCam Support
  - MGN9H BETA
  - Nema 17 AB Motor Mount Beta
+ - Fysetc X light gantry compatibility (use standard XY joints)
+ - Mamabot.io support

 ![V0 2R1 AB Pin 1](https://github.com/Amekyras/tulip/assets/94327757/2334f2fe-ea59-4272-a482-91458820e2e0)